atlasaiagent/Atlas-Agent/README.md

 ## Contributing

-Contributions are welcome.
-Please keep the following in mind:
+Contributions are welcome across the core engine, Ansible roles, and observability tooling.

 - Open an issue before submitting large architectural changes
 - Submit focused PRs with a clear description of the problem being solved
 - Maintain minimal dependencies — AtlasAgent is intentionally lean
 - Include performance notes when modifying the TPU connection or leader scheduling logic
+- Include benchmark deltas for throughput or latency changes

 Recommended local workflow: